michaelwoolsey/MinecraftMuralMaker/README.md

 `-d` will dither the result, which may make photographs look more realistic

-Usage: `mmm.py -r <"creative, glowing, crafting, expensive, shulker, glazed, ugly, bee, sideways, ore, all"> -i <filepath> (OPTIONAL: -h <integer> -d) `
+Usage: `mmm.py -r <"creative, glowing, crafting, expensive, shulker, glazed, ugly, bee, sideways, ore, copper, all"> -i <filepath> (OPTIONAL: -h <integer> -d) `
 > When passing in more than 1 argument, you must surround them with \"\", (ex. `-r "shulker ore expensive"`)

 The program will not use any invalid or transparent blocks, (ex. chests, glass), but you can choose to remove other blocks:
 * Creative: Bedrock
 * Glowing: Glowstone, Jack o' Lantern, Shroomlite
 * Crafting: Crafting Table, Furnace, Smoker, Blast Furnace, Smithing Table, Loom, Fletching Table, Dropper, Dispenser, Barrel
-* Expensive: Ancient Debris, Netherite Block, Diamond Block, Emerald Block, Gilded Blackstone
+* Expensive: Ancient Debris, Netherite Block, Diamond Block, Emerald Block, Gilded Blackstone, Amethyst block, Calcite, Lodestone, Rooted dirt
 * Shulker: Shulker Boxes
 * Glazed: Glazed Terracotta
-* Ugly: Bookshelf, TNT, Quartz Ore, Pistons, Target Block, Carved Pumpkin
+* Ugly: Bookshelf, TNT, Quartz Ore, Pistons, Target Block, Carved Pumpkin, Copper ore
 * Bee: Beehives, Bee Nest, Honey Block
 * Sideways: Tops of all Logs and top of Piston
 * Ore: All Ore blocks and Ancient Debris
+* Copper: All Copper blocks that can weather
 * All: All of the above

 The results will appear in the `output` folder, which will contain the outputted image, the image with a grid on it for easier building reference, and a file listing all blocks needed to build